Eklund2012/Oracle-Lens/README.md

 !lolstats Clayray EUW euw 30
 ```

+## Development Notes
+Fully async: uses aiohttp for Riot API calls and concurrency for fetching match data.

+Rate-limit aware: automatically waits when Riot API returns 429.

+Extensible: Constants, image generation, and bot commands are modular.

+Handles errors gracefully: invalid summoners, regions, or API failures won’t crash the bot.

 ## License
-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
+MIT License – see the [LICENSE](LICENSE) file for details.

 OracleLens isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot
 Games or anyone officially involved in producing or managing Riot Games properties.
 Riot